 Creative Elements of Event Planning

-A common denominator in event planning is creativity.
-No one sets out to coordinate the “most uninspired meeting of all time".
+Creativity is a common denominator in event planning.
+No one sets out to coordinate the “most uninspired meeting of all time."
 Event planners want to be remembered for integrating originality and imagination into their events.
-Often times though there is a boundary to our creativity.
-It could be a limited budget or a conservative theme that leaves us wondering where we can sneak in a dash of personality.
+Often times though there are boundaries placed on that creativity.
+It could be a limited budget or a conservative theme that leaves a creative event planner wondering where to sneak in a dash of personality.

-To help conquer situations like this, we've outlined some of the nearly-infinite event components where planners can add their creative touch.
-Under each one, you’ll see an example of how to invigorate these details beyond the standard fare.
+To help your creativity prevail in situations such as these, we've outlined some of the nearly infinite event components where planners can add their creative touches.
+Under each one, you’ll see an example of how to spice up these details beyond the standard fare.

 Your title is the first thing that sells prospective attendees at your event.